-PSA to creatives: Poverty is NOT an aesthetic
+PSA to creatives: Poverty is not an aesthetic

 With the internet as a convenient platform for artists, some would say these days, there is stiffer competition to release content that would stand out from the rest.
 While this pushes some to create truly remarkable and innovative concepts, there are certain lines every creative must not cross.
 Poverty porn is one of them.

-The viral Facebook photo set by 7AM Rant is an example of this.
+The viral Facebook photo set by 7AM Rant is one such example.
 Shot at a junkyard and the streets at an undisclosed impoverished community, a female model wearing tattered clothing is photographed while posing with a white sack, as if imitating street scroungers.
 There were also shots where she’s depicted as a beggar getting change from a taxi driver—an all too familiar scene for most of us.
-In one photo, she’s interacting with children (who may be actual street kids), essentially making them photo props—one of the most problematic practices in photography and content-creation in general (See: Poor Indians used for World Press Photo, and an exclusive fitness group using native Kenyans as workout props)

 The photo set is titled “Grungy,” which, in its most literal sense, means “grimy” or “dirty.”
 Before you go off and hypothesize that it may be satirical or that there could be a deeper meaning to it, let me stop you.
 In an interview with One News PH, the photographer admitted, “Nag shoot kami ng for fun lang.”
 He also said (he sounded unsure) that the message behind it was to not judge people who look like that.